Meet Your Care Team

 Read More >>

-Nathalie Bailey, MSN, LMHC, PMHNP-BC
+Nathalie Bailey, NP, PMHNP-BC

 Hi, I’m Nathalie Bailey, LMHC, PMHNP-BC.
 I’m a board-certified Psychiatric–Mental Health Nurse Practitioner and Licensed Mental Health Counselor